celediel/Cinch-Roulette/README.md

 Usage
 -----

-Download the .rb file, and place it in a subdirectory of your bot entitled `plugins` then require it via `require_relative`.
-Until I figure out how to make it into a gem.
+Until I figure out how to make it into a gem, download the .rb file, and place it in a subdirectory of your bot entitled
+`plugins` then require it via `require_relative`.
 Add it to your bot like so:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ ruby
 require 'cinch'